 Like XCP, VCP decouples efficiency and fairness control.
-However, unlike XCP where routers run the efficiency and fairness control algorithms and then explicitly communicate the rate to end-hosts, VCP routers compute only a congestion level, and end-hosts run one of the two algorithms as a function of the congestion level.
-More precisely, VCP classifies the network utilization into different utilization regions [28] and determines the controller that is suitable for a given region.
+However, unlike XCP where routers run the efficiency and fairness control algorithms and then explicitly communicate the fair rate to end-hosts, VCP routers compute only a congestion level, and end-hosts run one of the two algorithms as a function of the congestion level.
+More precisely, VCP classifies the network utilization into different utilization regions [28] and determines the controller that is suitable for each region.
 Efficiency and fairness have different levels of relative importance in different utilization regions.
 When network utilization is low, the goal of VCP is to improve efficiency more than fairness.
 On the other hand, when utilization is high, VCP accords higher priority to fairness than efficiency.
 By decoupling these two issues, end-hosts have only a single objective in each region and thus need to apply only one congestion response.
 For example, one such choice of congestion response, which we use in VCP, is to perform MI in low utilization regions for improving efficiency, and to apply AIMD in high utilization regions for achieving fairness.
-The goal then is to switch between these two congestion responses depending on the level of network
+The goal then is to switch between these two congestion responses depending on the level of network ity and demand) as a measure of the degree of congestion.
+In VCP, we use load factor as the congestion signal, i.e., the relative ratio of demand and capacity [27].